Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

 ## Update using CLI Package Manager

 For advanced users, Tizen Studio provides command line version of package manager tool.
-It can be used to install, update, remove packages and platform tools respectively.
+It can be used to install, update, remove packages and platform tools respectively using terminal or console window.

 To Run the CLI version of Package Manager with the `update` command, use the following syntax: